-As outgoing Trenholme Dean of Libraries Colleen Cook prepared to pass the torch to new Dean Guylaine Beaudry, the pair took the time to update the McGill community about two major parallel infrastructure projects—a new Collection Management Facility and Fiat Lux—that, together, will nearly double the space for students and create a vibrant library environment space that is accessible, comfortable, safe, and sustainable.
+As outgoing Trenholme Dean of Libraries Colleen Cook prepared to pass the torch to new Dean Guylaine Beaudry, the pair took the time to update the McGill community about two major parallel infrastructure projects—a new Collections Centre and Fiat Lux—that, together, will nearly double the space for students and create a vibrant library environment space that is accessible, comfortable, safe, and sustainable.

 Space issues always involve a trade-off, and increasing study space in the McLennan-Redpath complex is no exception.
 McGill Libraries are blessed with some 3.9 million print books and 5.3 million e-books.
 However, as discovered through an extensive analysis, 48% of that collection has not circulated in 30 years.

 Books will always play a central role in the life of the Library, but it no longer makes sense to devote a large footprint on campus to keeping print media that isn’t in high demand.
 At the same time, McGill needs to fulfill its mandate to preserving and making available deep, unusual collections for humanity.
 To this end, construction is already well underway on a new Collections Centre in the Industrial Ecopark at Salaberry-de-Valleyfield, just off-island.
 By moving a large portion of the University’s print collection to this new facility—which will be carefully climate-controlled, therefore better preserving the materials—the Library will be able to repurpose prime in-library real estate to better serve the needs of today’s students, faculty and researchers.